PrefectHQ/prefect/docs/ui/overview.md

 - [Work Queues](/ui/work-queues/) enable you to create and manage work queues that distribute flow runs to agents.
 - [Blocks](/ui/blocks/) enable you to create and manage configuration for [blocks](/concepts/blocks/) such as [storage](/concepts/storage/).
 - [Notifications](/ui/notifications/) enable you to create and manage alerts based on flow run states and tags.
-- [Task Run Concurrency Limits](/ui/task-concurrency/) enable you to prevent too many tasks from running simultaneously.
+- [Task Run Concurrency Limits](/ui/task-concurrency/) enable you to restrict the number of certain tasks that can run simultaneously.

 ## Navigating the UI